-I noticed a difference in surimi quality and the way they were packed and stored in France, Austria and India.
+I noticed a difference in surimi quality and the way they were packed and stored in Europe.
 The surimi sticks in Europe break apart much easier and the flavor intensity is way less.
 They pack the surimi in pairs and store them in a regular fridge.

 I discovered surimi as a child back at home in France.
 It’s a very popular snack in France and it’s that common there that people have successfully incorporated surimi in salad recipes such as the North African tabbouleh.

-- To make the Curry Mayo Dressing, simply create my 5 minute homemade mayo and then add the curry powder and mix it well.
+- Use store bought Mayo or create my 5 minute homemade mayo and then add the curry powder and mix it well.

 - For the salad; first rinse, dry and clean the lettuce leafs from any impurities and shred into bite size pieces.
 Rinse and cut the tomato into half and into thin slices.
 Rinse, peel and cut cucumber into slices as well.